wsandst/c-compiler-in-c/README.md

 [![Build Status](https://travis-ci.com/wsandst/c-compiler-in-c.svg?branch=main)](https://travis-ci.com/wsandst/c-compiler-in-c)
-# Simple C Compiler written in C
+# C Compiler written in C
-This project is a C compiler, written completely in C. The aim of the project is to eventually have a working compiler which can compile itself.
+This project is a C compiler, written completely in C. The aim of the project create a compiler which can compile itself.
 For this reason, no external dependencies are used.
-The compiler generates x86-64 executables.
+The compiler generates Linux x86-64 executables.
 The compiler uses a handwritten tokenizer, a recursive decent parser and a code generator which generates NASM assembly.
+GCC is then used as a linker.
+The compiler includes headers for commonly used parts of the C standard library, which have been modified from GCC to accommodate for fewer macro features.
+These headers can be found under `clib/`

 ## Supported constructs
 * Variables